felixlopz/hubrise-test-task/content/docs/en/connections.md

   description: How connections to HubRise can be managed.
 ---

 You can connect new apps and see apps connected to your HubRise Account from the **CONNECTIONS** page.
-From this same page you can view apps activity, and logs.
-You can also block apps activity or completely disconnect them.
+From this page, you can also view apps activity and logs, and block or disconnect apps.

 ## Available Apps